Frequently asked questions about Flu and Flu Vaccines

 Please tell the doctor or nurse giving the vaccine about any important aspects of your medical history, and about any medication you are taking.
 Flu vaccine does not interact with any other vaccine or medication.
 However, any treatment that might reduce your immunity can reduce the effectiveness of the immune response.
 Vaccination can briefly affect the results of certain types of blood tests (serology tests), so if you have a blood test within a few days of being vaccinated, please ask the person taking the blood sample to mention your flu jab on the laboratory form.

 True anaphylactic reactions with vaccinations are exceedingly rare, sudden death from anaphylaxis even more so.
 Any site offering vaccinations should be equipped with drugs that are effective treatments against anaphylaxis and have staff onsite trained to administer and monitor patients if a reaction were to occur.
-The vaccines may contain some components that cause allergic reactions, such as egg but in such small quantities that it would be unlikely to happen for the first time during a flu vaccination.
+The vaccines may contain traces of components that cause allergic reactions, such as egg but in such small quantities that it would be unlikely to happen for the first time during a flu vaccination.
 Everyone who attends for a flu jab is asked a series of screening questions to ensure that it is safe to administer the vaccine.

 Injected flu vaccine cannot cause infection because it doesn’t contain live virus.